-Detailed explanations of an idea and interpretations of its intended meaning within a piece of writing; showing how a piece of evidence supports your main point.
+A detailed explanation of an idea and interpretation of its intended meaning within a piece of writing; a demonstration of how a piece of evidence supports a main point.

 2. Evidence Principles in Practice

 To see how these three principles (context, translation, and analysis) work together, it's helpful to know how to locate them in a short piece of writing.